manno198/Finfactor-OMDB-Movie-Explorer/README.md

 ## 👨‍💻 Author

-Built with ❤️ by Harshita Singh
+Built with ❤️ by Harshita Singh for Finfactor Technologies Pvt.
+Ltd. assignment task.

 ---